-With that said, it is important for businesses to engage their customers in different ways.
+With that said, it is important for businesses to engage customers in different ways.
 It is not just limited to transactional correspondents but making them feel valued.
 While providing an excellent experience on the platform is a part of it, brands need to nurture their customer using personalized communication using various communication channels.

 Customer loyalty is built by channeling an emotional connection with the brand, and every business should align its marketing efforts to create that bond with the customers.
 A strategic customer retention plan can work wonders for the brand and turn customers to brand promoters.

 While attracting good traffic may be achievable for eCommerce websites through marketing but getting relevant leads still remains a challenge for eCommerce businesses.
 It is no wonder that average eCommerce conversion rates are minimal.
 According to a report, only 2.57% of the eCommerce website visitors convert to purchasing from a website in the U.S.